-So if you’re thinking of buying the Emma mattress and want to read a personal review on it, or if you have some doubts and are looking for answers, well, I hope this post will help make the decision easier.
+I live a vegan lifestyle and follow a vegan wfpb diet, and choosing a new mattress is a big deal for me.
+So, I hope that if you want to read a personal review on it, or if you have some doubts and are looking for answers, well, I hope this post will help make the decision easier.

 Can a mattress really be as good as they claim the Emma mattress is?
 And more importantly, is the Emma mattress really worth buying?

 About The Emma Mattress

 Emma is a German designed bed-in-a-box memory foam mattress which is the most awarded mattress in Europe, having won 29 European awards and winning Best mattress after coming top of consumer tests in seven countries (at the time of writing), including Spain, Portugal, Italy, Germany, France, the UK and Holland.
 The Emma mattress also won the best tech start up company in the European Tech 5 Awards.

 Problem is, that’s all very well, but does it mean you’ll love the Emma mattress?

 Should You Buy an Emma Mattress?

 There’s no doubt that this mattress comes highly recommended.
 But as with anything, when you start looking closer at anything, you’ll discover more pros and cons, some of which might have changed the way you’d initially looked at the product – had you known about them sooner.

 This review includes the positive aspects and also, the things I wish I’d known before I set out to buy a new mattress.